dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 #$ Wt           <dbl> 189, 196, 202, 187, 215, 211, 182, 232, 220, 173, 195, 229, 182, 180, 200, 200, 195...
 #$ Sh           <chr> "L", "L", "R", "L", "L", "L", "L", "L", "L", "L", "L", "L", "R", "L", "L", "L", "L"...
 ```
 At 95 x 132 this has fewer players than variables!
-Can see the first column is just rownumber, so remove it.
+Can see the first column is just row number, so remove it.
 Then take a look look at the distribution of games.

 ### 1.1.
 Distribution of Games Played (GP)